joelek/nexus/readme.md

 ```

 Servername routing is implemented using the TLS servername extension and is therefore served over the HTTPS port of Nexus.
 The port may be configured using the `--https=<number>` argument.
 An HTTP to HTTPS redirect will be served over regular HTTP.

+### Reverse HTTP proxy

+Nexus can be configured as a reverse HTTP proxy.
+The feature may be enabled by setting the `--root` argument to a valid URI where only protocol, hostname and port may be specified and where protocol is either `http:` or `https`, depending on protocol preference.

 ### Multiple hosts